 CONTACT US FOR A FREE CASE EVALUATION

 If you have evidence of bid rigging, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
+We represent clients nationwide with offices in Birmingham, AL, Tallahassee, FL and Albany, GA.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!